oqolarte/oblong/content/di-why.md

 1. Laundry detergent
 1. Fixed-gear bike, preferably converted from an old roadie
 1. Repair, refurbish, and/or repurposing of different consumer electronics
-1. Free and open-source software *and* hardware, but not necessarily found together in a single device, that a layperson would find useful
+1. Make a free and open-source software *and* hardware, but not necessarily found together in a single device, that a layperson would find useful
 1. Bio-digester

 As soon as I start working on an idea here, it will be migrated to the [Projects](/project/) page.